 This type of knee joint cannot be used where there is knee flexion spasticity.

 It usually consists of two lateral bars with thigh and calf cuffs.
-Pads may used to control knee alignement.
+Pads may be used to control knee alignment.

 Hip Joints and Pelvic band

 The movement of the anatomical hip joint may be controlled by attaching a hip joint and a pelvic band to the lateral uprights of the above knee orthosis.